 - Open Twitch.

-- Click on File > Settings.
+- Click on File, and select Settings.

 2. Disable antivirus software